RyanNgCT/CS2105/Week 6/Lecture 6 - Network Layer Part I.md

 - all connections are uniquely identified by the four-tuple:
 	- `src_ip` (will all be the same regardless of host), `dst_ip`
 	- `src_port`, `dst_port`
-		- degree of freedom is determined by the randomly chosen `src_port` in the address translation from private to public
+		- degree of freedom is determined by the randomly chosen `src_port` in the address translation from private to public $\implies$ to **uniquely identify** individual connections

 	- incoming connections, `dst_ip` and `dst_port` is replaced with the corresponding client's tuple as stored within the NAT translation table

 ### NAT Implementation
-- routers must replace the source IP and port of every outdoing datagram to the "master" NAT IP address and port
+- routers must replace the source IP and port of every outgoing datagram to the "master" NAT IP address and port $\implies$ public routable IP
 - routers need to remember the mapping from source IP and port to NAT IP and port
 - routers must replace NAT IP address and port with the corresponding source IP and port stored in the NAT translation table for every incoming datagram packet.
 - good alternative to IPv6 (a much more elegant solution)
 	- NAT is an invisible piece of technology to resource providers

 - possible to have a hierarchy of NAT servers
-- we can have up to $2^{16} - 1024 \approx 64,000$ connections
+- we can have up to $2^{16} - 1024 \approx 64,000$ connections (based on available port numbers)
 - because the limiting factor is the port number field, which is 16-bits in length)
 	- need to subtract common port numbers as well